-Somali ministry in Mogadishu hit by al Shabaab car bomb attack

-MOGADISHU (Reuters) - Central Mogadishu was shaken on Saturday by a car bomb blast at a government ministry building, with Islamist group al Shabaab claiming responsibility for the attack in the Somali capital.

-“The first blast took place at the Ministry of Labor ... there are also other ministry buildings near the scene.
-It was a suicide car bomb followed by gunfire,” police officer Major Mohamed Hussein said, adding there had been a second explosion.
+At least four dead in Al Shabaab assault on Somali capital Mogadishu

+“Al Shabaab stormed the building where two ministries including the ministry of labor work.
+So far we know 4 people are dead but (the) death toll is sure to rise,” Major Abdullahi Nur, a police officer told Reuters.

+Eleven people were injured, Dr. Abdikadir Abdirahman, director of Amin Ambulance Service told Reuters, adding some were still trapped inside the building and that it was not possible to rescue them because of an ongoing gun battle.

-Al Shabaab, which is fighting to establish its own rule based on a strict interpretation of Sharia law, said one of its fighter had rammed the ministry building with a car bomb, allowing others to enter it.
+Al Shabaab said one of its fighters had rammed the ministry building with a suicide car bomb, allowing others to enter it.

+Nur said people were being rescued with a ladder from the upper floors and that an exchange of gunfire was still going on.

 “We are inside the building and (the) fighting goes on.
 We shall give details later,” Abdiasis Abu Musab, Al Shabaab’s military operation spokesman told Reuters.